 If we are looking the components of soil, we take into consideration the soil type (sand, silt and clay) in addition to the percentage of organic matter.
 The organic matter percentage can be greatly changed with regular applications of compost, but the original soil type will also have an effect.
 A simple way to know the composition of your soil is to take a mason jar (or some other transparent container) and put a few inches of soil in it.
 Then, fill the container with water and add a teaspoon of dish detergent.
 Shake well and let it sit for a day or so.
 After you’ve given time for the soil to settle, you should be able to see some layers formed.
 The top layer will show the amount of clay, while the middle layer will show the amount of silt and the bottom layer the amount of sand.
 This neat little experiment is fun to do and provides valuable insight into the characteristics of your soil.
 We came across this experiment in J.M’sThe Market Gardener and loved the practicality and simplicity of it.
 It is widely known and there are a number of videos available of people doing this experiment.
 Check it out here for a video demonstration.

-In general, sand refers to the smallest particles in your soil, while the clay refers to the largest, and the silt is in between.
+In general, sand refers to the largest particles in your soil, while the clay refers to the smallest, and the silt is in between.
 Sand and silt help soils drain water well but they don’t hold many nutrients.
 While sand is almost completely void of nutrients, silt is able to hold some nutrients and also helps the sand and clay mix together

 Clay is very compact and soils high in clay can get crusty and make it hard for the soil to breath.
 However, it is loaded with nutrients and also contains valuable minerals, including calcium.
 These soils can be difficult to work with physically, but through adding organic material they can become very rich and release many of the mineral and nutrient compounds.
 They also and hold water well which can be a benefit during scorching summer months.